-55 58 mm (2.17 2.28 in) Turn adjusting screws 3 on the left and right so that the
+55 58 mm (2.17 2.28 in) Turn adjusting screws 3 on t he left and right so that the markings on the left and right chain adjusters are in the

 Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters are in the same position relative to reference marks 3.
 The rear wheel is then correctly aligned.